Programming-Club-IAU/Level-1.4/README.md

 - progChecker(programming attendence) : Checks if the Programming Attendence Isn't Out of the Range (0 - 50).
 - gradeChecker(grade) : Checks if the Grade Isn't Out of the Range (0.0 - 5.0).
 - excChecker(excuse) : To Checks if the Student Entered an Excuse to Increase it Attendence or not.
-- nameChecker(name) : To Check if the Student Entered it Name proply and Didn't enter any Number or Characters in their Name.
+- nameChecker(name) : To Check if the Student Entered it Name proply and Didn't enter any Number or Characters in their Name by the ASCII.
 _________________________________________________________________________________________________________________________________
 # MAIN CLASS CONTENT AND FLOW CONTROL